david7franco/ReziBo/README.md

 # ReziBo Task Manager Web Application
 This Task Manager Web Application is a comprehensive project developed using the Django framework.
 It enables efficient task management, providing users with a user-friendly interface to organize, assign, and track tasks effectively.

+Made using: Python3.6, and latest version of Django (v5.0)
 ## How to Use:

 Clone the Repository: